Laying the foundations for a bright future

 Students in the Senior Years continue to develop key literacy, numeracy and lifelong learning skills, while gaining knowledge and skills in specialised areas of interest.
 Our academic programs encourage students to take responsibility for their own learning goals and outcomes, while supporting them to grow as confident, independent and collaborative learners.

 The Senior School academic program builds on the International Baccalaureate Programme offered in the Middle School years.
-Students choose from a wide range of subjects as part of a broad and well balanced curriculum, which enables them to gain the IB Diploma or the South Australian Certificate of Education (SACE) on completion of Year 12.
+Students choose from a wide range of subjects as part of a broad and well balanced curriculum, which enables them to gain the South Australian Certificate of Education (SACE) on completion of Year 12.

 Our students have access to a range of resources when choosing their future learning and career pathways.
 All Year 10 students complete the Personal Learning Plan (PLP), a SACE subject designed to help students to make informed choices about courses and subjects in Years 11 and 12.